camunda/blog.camunda.org/content/post/2017/05/camunda-modeler-018-released.md

 ## Navigate Huge Processes

 If you have ever modeled a bigger process you know that navigation can be hard sometimes.
-The new minimap helps you navigating these big processes with ease:
+The new minimap helps you to navigate these big processes with ease:

 {{< figure class="teaser no-border" src="minimap.gif" alt="Minimap screencast" caption="Navigate with ease!" >}}